 The integral role of social studies in secondary education

-Graduates who earn their associate degree in Social Studies for Secondary Education, followed by a bachelor’s degree at Hunter College, can go on to earn additional degrees that would position them to work in colleges and universities.
+Graduates who earn their associate degree in Secondary Education for Social Studies, followed by a bachelor’s degree at Hunter College, can go on to earn additional degrees that would position them to work in colleges and universities.

 “I started my career as a high school social studies teacher,” Kronen says.
 “Social studies education is crucial now more than ever.
 We need our young people to learn about civic engagement, to become critical thinkers and fierce defenders of our democracy.
 Social studies teachers help students understand the importance of their role in making a community more equitable for everyone.
 I’m excited to see BMCC students working toward careers as secondary education teachers who will follow their passion and make a difference in our city.”

-- Social Studies for Secondary Education associate degree program starts Fall 2019
+- Secondary Education for Social Studies associate degree program starts Fall 2019

 - Program articulates to bachelor’s degree program in adolescent social studies at Hunter College, CUNY